 Day neutral strawberries set fruit continually over several weeks, during the late summer and fall, providing a high value specially item for roadside stands and farm markets.
 Day neutral plants are often grown as an annual crop, on raised beds with plastic mulch and very high planting densities.
 As a result, the establishment costs and labor commitment tend to be quite high.

 Fertilizer should be applied and worked into the soil prior to planting, or banded into the soil prior to applying plastic mulch and planting.
-Rates should be determined through soil test but a standard rate of 100 lbs of nitrogen, 50 lbs of phosphorus (P205) and 50 lbs of potassium (K20) is typically incorporated into the soil prior to planting (e.g. 600 lbs/acre of 20-10-10 or its equivalent).
+Rates should be determined through soil test but a standard rate of 100 lbs of slow-release nitrogen, 50 lbs of phosphorus (P205) and 50 lbs of potassium (K20) is typically incorporated into the soil prior to planting (e.g. 600 lbs/acre of 20-10-10 or its equivalent).
 Beds should be prepared in the spring or made during the previous fall.
 Raised beds should be 4” to 12” high with a 1 ½” crown sloping from the center to the edges of the bed to shed water.
 Bed width depends on how many rows of plants will be established on each bed, from 18” for a single plant row to 46” for 3 to 4 plant rows.
 In New England, two plant rows per bed are most common and simplest to manage with the bed with of 24” to 42”.
 Smooth, well packed and shaped beds greatly improve the fit and performance of plastic mulch.
-Trickle or drip irrigation lines should be installed during bed forming at about a 4” depth in the bed, and a few inches to the side of the planet rows, with either one or two lines, depending on how many plant rows there will be on the bed.
+Trickle or drip irrigation lines should be installed during bed forming at about a 4” depth in the bed, and a few inches to the side of the planet rows, with one line for every plant row there will be on the bed.
 Plastic mulch should be laid tightly over the bed immediately after bed forming.
 Black plastic is commonly used to promote soil warming and to provide weed control.

 Dormant, day neutral strawberry crowns should be planted in the spring as soon as the beds are prepared.
 Planting is done by hand using a simple planting tool.
-A piece of 1/8” iron flat bar about 12” long is bent at a 90° angle about 4” from one end to create a handle this and is often wrapped with duct tape to provide a soft grip.
+A piece of 1/8” iron flat bar about 12” long is bent at a 90° angle about 4” from one end to create a handle.
+This may be wrapped with duct tape to provide a soft grip.
 The opposite end of the bar is notched from the edges to the middle to about a ¾” depth to create shallow inverted “V” at the end.
 The notched edge is slightly sharpened to ease penetration through the mulch and soil.
 The notched edge of the tool is placed over a plant that is laid on the plastic so that it will ”grab” about ½” of the root ends as the tool is pushed into the soil, drawing the plant into the bed.
 Push the crowns straight down through the mulch with the tool and into the soil so that the soil surface comes halfway up the crown.
 Gently pinch the soil around the crown as you withdraw the planting tool.
 Plants should be spaced 10” to 14” apart within a row.
 Planting in a double row, 24” apart, on a 42” wide bed with 13” between plants within the row will require about 13,400 plants per acre.

 All flower blossoms that emerge should be pinched off for 4 to 6 weeks after planting.
 All runner plants that emerge during the summer should also be removed.
 While runner removal is labor-intensive, it improves both yield and fruit quality.
 The field should be irrigated immediately after planting and regularly thereafter.
 One to 2” of water per week is recommended.
 Drip lines can be used to deliver soluble fertilizers to the plant.
 Recommended rates of fertilizer vary depending on the number of plants per acre, soil type, and variety.
 Generally, 2 lbs of actual nitrogen per acre per week applied through the drip lines will provide good growth.